 - 5 or more servings of fruit/vegetables per day

 - 2 hours or less of screen time (TV/computer/video games) per day

 - 1 hour or more of exercise per day

 - 0 sugar-sweetened beverages a day (juice, pop/soda, whole milk), and instead drinking water and skim or fat-free milk

 While it may seem simple, making changes to reach these goals can be challenging.
 So try taking small, obtainable steps toward them first.
-We have experts who can help make a plan with you.

 Our organization also offers better eating resources in the community.
 You can check out PowerUp and yumPower for better-for-you recipes for your family.
 These initiatives also put on events to keep families active.